bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 doesn't understand it or finds it strange doesn't mean the code isn't straightforward.

-The key feature of straightforward code is absolute absence of complexity.
-Not runtime complexity, but the type of complexity that causes very subtle failures in your code.
-A very basic measure of complexity is side effects.
-The more objects you have with changing local state, the more complexity you have.
-My main tool for fighting complexity is the simple pure function.
-The advent of Reactjs allows us now to write dynamic view code as pure functions.

-Now pure functions can only take us so far in an interactive program.
-But I am going to use them as far as I can and when I have to compromise and write a function with side effects I will.
-But I will minimize side effects as much as possible and then hopefully the only side effects I have left will represent the **essential complexity** of the program.

-This is going to be an interactive demonstration and I really hope you follow along.
-This way of coding needs to be experienced to really appreciate what I'm getting at.
+### YAGNI - You really aren't going to need it

+It can be very exciting to follow the cutting edge of best practices, frameworks and implementation patterns.
+It's just that normally the queue of what's cool starts on one end with a great PR push and eventually comes out the other to fall into a trash bin.

+I'm not only going to be reductive with my code but my tooling as well.

+As I go through the widget implementation below please notice all the things that aren't there:

+* no jQuery
+* no drawing library
+* no explicit observable model objects
+* no double bindings
+* no top level React component
+* no custom React elements
+* no modules
+* no Webpack, Browserfy, less or sass, etc.

+In fact, I'm just using **ONE** library:
+[React](https://facebook.github.io/react/).
+I'm also using one tool:
+[Babel](https://babeljs.io/) to compile the JSX and the ES2015 fat arrow syntax.

+With expressiveness and capability of modern JavaScript and React we really have to ask ourselves if we really need that extra library.

+Again, this reductionism is intended to make our code more understandable and easier to reason about.

+### Why use React?

+If I'm being so reductive why even use React, which introduces its own cognitive overhead?
+I see this not only as a necessary trade-off, but the very thing that enables our functional expression in the first place.

+The DOM API doesn't let us express `view = F(state)` in an efficient manner.
+React makes this possible.

+For example, with React/JSX I can write view code like this:

+{% highlight javascript %}
+function todoItem(todo) {
+  return <div className={ todo.completed ?
+                          "completed" :
+                          "not-completed" }>
+    {todo.content}
+  </div>;
+}

+function todos(todos) {
+  const notCompleted = todos.filter(t => !t.completed);
+  return <div className="todo-list">
+    <h1>Todo List ({ notCompleted.length })</h1>
+    { notCompleted.map(todoItem);}
+  </div>;
+}
+{% endhighlight %}

+These are pure functions the take data and return a virtual dom which then can be diffed with the actual DOM and rendered efficiently.
+In fact, React is an extremely exciting development and one of the reasons that I'm writing this post in the first place.

 ### The setup

+This is going to be an interactive demonstration.
+I am really hoping you follow along.
+This way of coding needs to be experienced to really appreciate the simplicity that I'm getting at.

 For this demo I'm going to use JavaScript and React.js.

-I'm going to use Babeljs to watch and compile my JavaScript/JSX.
+We need to get Babel to watch and compile the JavaScript/JSX.

     npm install --global babel

-Create files and directories:
+Create the project files and directories:

     mkdir -p yome_widget/src
     mkdir -p yome_widget/build